VandyVRC/dimli/README.md

 #### Import Database Schema

-DIMLI's database schema is provided by the following dump file:
+DIMLI's database schema is provided by the following dump file, which is included in this repository:

     _sql/dimli_schema.sql